elizalflores/codepath-prework/README.md

     - **Is mobile development similar to web development?**

       One area I am particularly interested in is mobile development.
-Having worked on this program, to make my it more mobile-friendly, would I develop it in a similar way using mobile tools?
+Having worked on this program, to make it more mobile-friendly would I develop it in a similar way using mobile tools?
 How similar are mobile and web development?
 Is it best to learn both?

       (I learned mobile apps can be web, hybrid, or native.
 I understand that choosing one depends on the needs/purpose of app, but is there a preference or trend in the current market?
 Why?)